danielyxie/bitburner/src/APIServer/README.md

 	"payload": {
-			"timestamp":  number, // When the event was created "filename":  string, // Filename on the Bitburner server "hash"?:  hash, // Hash of the script, will not be retured after DELETE events "code"?: code, // Code of the script, will not be retured after DELETE events "ramUsage"?: number // Ram used by script (gb), will not be retured after DELETE events }
+			"timestamp":  number, // When the event was created "filename":  string, // Filename on the Bitburner server "code"?: code, // Code of the script, will not be retured after DELETE events "ramUsage"?: number // Ram used by script (gb), will not be retured after DELETE events }